amerlin/basesitestructure/Readme.md

 # Note

-If env is set to "prod" javascript and css are minify, but destination file not have .min suffix.
+If env is set to "prod" javascript and css are minify.